vovapolu/ensime.github.io/getting_started.md

 Fantastic, and welcome!

-ENSIME has a JVM process that indexes your dependencies and understands your source code using the same [scalac](http://www.scala-lang.org/files/archive/nightly/docs/compiler/index.html#scala.tools.nsc.interactive.package) and [javac](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/) compiler that you use to build your project.
+`ensime-server` is a process that indexes your dependencies and understands your source code using the same [scalac](http://www.scala-lang.org/files/archive/nightly/docs/compiler/index.html#scala.tools.nsc.interactive.package) and [javac](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/) that you use to build your project.

 ENSIME is not an IDE, it is just one tool in a toolbox.
 You must also have:

 1. a build tool to compile your project
-2. a `.ensime` file describing your project layout.
+1. a `.ensime` file describing your project layout.
 To generate this file, see [our list of build tool plugins](/build_tools/).
-2. a text editor.
+1. a text editor.
 See [our list of editor plugins](/editors/).

+The build tool plugin downloads the `ensime-server` and your text editor launches it.
+Read the [server documentation](/server) to further customise your experience.

 ## Getting Help